andeedotnet/UniFi-Hotspot-Display/readme.md

 ## Features

-- Hosts an HTML page showing a QR code and a list of active hotspot vouchers
+- Hosts an HTML page showing a generated QR code for WIFI access and a list of active hotspot vouchers
 - You can freely adapt the HTML page to your needs and design.
 - Pulls voucher data from the official UniFi Network API
 - Shows a list of currently active hotspot vouchers
-- QR code for quick Wi-Fi access is generated automatically
 - Runs inside a Docker container for easy deployment

 ## Requirements